fmezou/lappdeploy/docs/lappdeploy_user_guide/init.rst

 Description
 -----------
-This optional script is a `hook script` called when :doc:`lappdeploy` script start.
+This optional script is a :term:`hook script` called when :doc:`lappdeploy` script start.
 See `about_usage-syntax` for details about used syntax.

 When ``__init__`` is called no initialisation task have been launched and no `environment variables <lappdeploy-userguide_envvars>` are set.
 Thus this hook is